Comparing Surfshark and NordVPN

 Both VPN services support various platforms.
 For example, NordVPN supports macOS, iOS, Windows, Android, Linux, Smart TVs, game consoles, etc. On the other hand, Surfshark supports macOS, iOS, Windows, Android, FireTV, and Linux only.

 Overall, although both services feature great UIs, NordVPN still has an edge because of its clearer settings menu.

-When it comes to privacy and security, both NordVPN and Surfshark have robust no-log policies as established in this Surfshark vs NordVPN comparison.
+When it comes to privacy and security, both NordVPN and Surfshark have robust no-log policies.
 They claim never to keep logs or share user information with third parties, as is expected of VPNs.

 NordVPN has its headquarters in Panama, while Surfshark’s headquarters are in the British Virgin Islands.
 This means that the services are far from the Federal Bureau of Investigation’s warrants to access user data.

 They also have no regulatory oversight, which means you’ll be completely on your own.

 It also gives information on the data stored, what they can share, and with whom.
 Not so many VPN providers give such information to their customers, which makes Surfshark appear trustworthy.